garkilic/super-tech-scout/README.md

 ## Features

-- **Multi-Model Analysis**: Combines insights from both GPT-4 and Gemini for comprehensive technology research
+- **Multi-Model Analysis**: Combines insights from GPT-4, Gemini, and Claude for comprehensive technology research
 - **Progress Tracking**: Real-time visualization of the analysis progress
 - **Unified Reports**: Synthesizes findings from multiple AI models into a single coherent report
 - **Password Protection**: Secure access control for the application